 The Freddie Mac Act places an upper limitation, called the "conforming loan limit," on the original principal balance of Mortgages we purchase.
 The conforming loan limit is determined annually based on changes in FHFA's housing price index.
 Any decreases in the housing price index are accumulated and used to offset any future increases in the housing price index so that loan limits do not decrease from year-to-year.
-For 2006 through 2011, the base conforming loan limit for a one-family residence has been set at \$417,000.
-As discussed below, certain higher loan limits apply in certain "high-cost" areas.
-Higher limits also apply to two- to four-family residences.
+For 2006 to 2009, the base conforming loan limit for a one-family residence was set at \$417,000.
+As discussed below, the base conforming loan limit for a one-family residence for 2010 will remain at \$417,000, with higher limits in certain "high-cost" areas.
+Higher limits apply to two- to four-family residences.

-As part of the Stimulus Act, the conforming loan limits were increased for Mortgages originated in certain "high-cost" areas from July 1, 2007 through December 31, 2008 to the higher of the applicable 2008 conforming loan limits (\$417,000 for a one-family residence) or 125% of the median house price for a geographic area, not to exceed \$729,750 for a one-family residence.
+As part of the Stimulus Act, the conforming loan limits were increased for Mortgages originated in certain "high-cost" areas from July 1, 2007 through December 31, 2008 to the higher of the applicable 2008 conforming loan limits, (\$417,000 for a one-family residence), or 125% of the median house price for a geographic area, not to exceed \$729,750 for a one-family residence.
 We began purchasing these Jumbo Conforming Mortgages in April 2008.

-The Reform Act permanently increased the conforming loan limits for Mortgages originated in "high-cost" areas - where 115% of the median house price exceeds the otherwise applicable conforming loan limit.
-Under the Reform Act's permanent "high-cost" area formula, the loan limit is the lesser of (i) 115% of the median house price or (ii) 150% of the conforming loan limit (currently \$625,500 for a one-family residence).
+Pursuant to the Reform Act beginning in 2009, the conforming loan limits are permanently increased for Mortgages originated in "high-cost" areas - where 115% of the median house price exceeds the otherwise applicable conforming loan limit.
+Under the Reform Act's permanent high-cost area formula, the loan limit is the lesser of (i) 115% of the median house price or (ii) 150% of the conforming loan limit (currently \$625,500 for a one-family residence).

-However, a series of legislative acts temporarily restored the Stimulus Act's "high-cost" area loan limit to up to \$729,750.
-For Mortgages originated in 2009, the American Recovery and Reinvestment Act of 2009 (the "Recovery Act") ensured that the loan limits for the "high-cost" areas determined under the Stimulus Act did not fall below their 2008 levels.
-Additional legislation extended the "high-cost" area loan limits established by the Recovery Act for Mortgages originated through September 30, 2011.
+FHFA has announced that the base conforming loan limit will remain at \$417,000 for 2010, with the higher limits, referred to above, in "high-cost" areas.
+On February 17, 2009, President Obama signed the American Recovery and Reinvestment Act of 2009 (the "Recovery Act") into law.
+Among other things, for Mortgages originated in 2009, the Recovery Act ensures that the loan limits for the "high-cost" areas determined under the Stimulus Act do not fall below their 2008 levels.
+On October 30, 2009, a Continuing Resolution extended the loan limits established by the Recovery Act through 2010.